qwx9/strangepg/strawk.md

 tag[i == "s1"] = red
 ```

-They will be dealt with as soon as possible.
+This will be dealt with as soon as possible.

 ## Built-in functions and variables